 - A Completed Changing Sex Designation form (Form VS42) with information from a licensed healthcare provider attesting you have received clinically appropriate treatment for a gender transition.
-You no longer need a court order or proof of medical procedures to update the gender marker on your Virginia birth certificate. - If you are also updating your legal name on the birth certificate you will need a certified copy of your Name Change Court Order. - Click here for more information from the Office of Vital Records: - Copy of a valid ID from requestor - \$10 administration fee to generate the new birth certificate - \$12 for each certified copy
+You no longer need a court order or proof of medical procedures to update the gender marker on your Virginia birth certificate. - On the application, write in the gender marker (male or female) you want listed on your birth certificate (not the sex assigned at birth).
+Select "Yes" on the field asking if amendments/corrections are needed.
+For the amendment code, simply select "COG" (Change of Gender). - If you are also updating your legal name on the birth certificate you will need a certified copy of your Name Change Court Order. - Click here for more information from the Office of Vital Records: - Copy of a valid ID from requestor - \$10 administration fee to generate the new birth certificate - \$12 for each certified copy